ddworken/hishtory/README.md

 </details>

 <details>
-<summary>Disabling Control-R integration</summary>
+<summary>Disabling Control+R integration</summary>

-If you'd like to disable the control-R integration in your shell, you can do so by running `hishtory config-set enable-control-r false`.
+If you'd like to disable the Control+R integration in your shell, you can do so by running `hishtory config-set enable-control-r false`.

 </details>